 - If you have had previous academic or neuropsychological testing, or have related medical records, please bring those records to your appointment

-Following the evaluation, Learning and Development Center clinicians will provide a detailed synopsis of the evaluation results, accompanied by individually tailored recommendations and a comprehensive written report.
+Following the evaluation, Pediatric Neuropsychology Center clinicians will provide a detailed synopsis of the evaluation results, accompanied by individually tailored recommendations and a comprehensive written report.

 Ami Norris-Brilliant, PsyD